MicrosoftDocs/azure-devops-yaml-schema/task-reference/node-tool-v0.md

 **`checkLatest`** - **Check for Latest Version**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies if you want the agent to check for the latest available version that satisfies the version spec.
+Specifies the agent to check for the latest available version that satisfies the version spec.
 For example, you select this option because you run this build on your [self-hosted agent](/azure/devops/pipelines/agents/agents) and you want to always use the latest `6.x` version.

 > [!TIP]
 > If you're using [the Microsoft-hosted agents](/azure/devops/pipelines/agents/hosted), you should leave this set to `false`.
 Microsoft updates the Microsoft-hosted agents on a regular basis, but they're often slightly behind the latest version.
 Enabling this parameter could result in your build spending a lot of time updating to a newer minor version.